ArhanUofT/scPipeVis/README.md

   typical scRNA-seq pipeline given the counts matrix/data in a `SingleCellExperiment` object.
 The `visualise_pipeline` fucntion was written by the author and creates typical plots which are used during exploratory scRNA-seq data analysis.
-Both the packages make use of functions implemented in already existing R packages made for scRNA-seq data analysis.
+The `plot_gene_on_umap` function was written by the author and is inspired by the need to regularly visualise expression of marker genes after clustering for manual annotations or checking annotations.
+This function was originally needed for the authors other research project and found its way into this package.
+The shiny app is mainly build around this function as it makes for a perfect use case for the shiny app.
+All the functions make use of functions implemented in already existing R packages made for scRNA-seq data analysis.
 These packages are mentioned below and their full references are in the References section below.
-- Packages used: SingleCellExperiment (Lun et al. 2016), scuttle (McCarthy et al. 2017), scater (McCarthy et al. 2017), scran (Lun et al. 2016), S4Vectors
+- Packages used: SingleCellExperiment (Lun et al. 2016), scuttle (McCarthy et al. 2017), scater (McCarthy et al. 2017), scran (Lun et al. 2016), S4Vectors, ggplot2
-- Generative AI was not used at any point throughout the process of this package’s development
+- Generative AI was used for assignment 5 for coding help only.
+However, generative AI was not used until assignment 4 and the descison to use it in assignment 5 was made to not be at a disadvantage compared to other students in the class.

 ## References